|

 to file as far in advance as possible.
 However, to file any sooner than

-two hours before proposed departure time, when using DUATs, is a waste
+two hours before proposed departure time, when using DUATs, is a waste of

 time.
 AIM says you should file routes with a fix within every ATC sector.

-Many times, in low volume parts of the country, it is easy to file and
+Many times, in low volume parts of the country, it is easy to file and get a

 direct route of flight.